 Counseling is the process of resolving problems by talking with someone who is professionally trained to help people achieve a more fulfilling life.
 The process of change will be unique to your particular situation but we begin by getting to know each other.
 We will likely discuss your feelings and thoughts, what has worked and not worked for you, and what it is that you would really like to have happen differently in your life.
 Once we understand where you want to go, we will plan your next steps for reaching those goals.
 During our sessions, we will focus on you, how things are going, what steps we need to continue or change, and work together to reach your goals.
 Counseling provides a safe place and a safe person to work with so that you can focus on the steps that you want to take to get where you want to be.

 .Costs depend on what services clients want or need.
 A variety of services can be incorporated to meet your goals.
 Counseling sessions, whether we are using EMDR or other methods, begin at $125 for a 45-minute session via teletherapy, using HIPAA compliant virtual software.
 EMDR does NOT require a longer session and can be incorporated into a traditional 45-50 minute session so there is no cost difference when using EMDR.
 Some clients may wish to incorporate longer sessions to move through EMDR targets more quickly.
 I am happy to adapt services to clients' requests.
 For those that want intensive sessions, we can schedule 90 minute sessions for $245.
 Other services are available with fees beginning at $75 for Intern Supervision (Mental Health Counseling and Marriage & Family interns).
 I offer a discount for licensed mental health providers working on their own personal issues.
 I also provide consultation with other mental health providers - both for clinical work and business practices.
-I offer packages for EMDR certification consultation (10% discount on 15 hours package), and a sliding scale for clinical supervision for PhD students during Practicums and Internships.
+I offer packages for EMDR certification consultation, and a sliding scale for clinical supervision for PhD students during Practicums and Internships.
 In addition, we provide clinical assessment (testing) and resume preparation.
 Costs for these services vary.

 Everyone is talking about teletherapy of late because of COVID-19.
 However, teletherapy has been around much longer than that.
 Teletherapy using virtual means provides us with the ability to meet and work together from wherever you choose and at the time that is most convenient for you.
 Rather than leaving work, driving through traffic to an office, or having to find someone to watch the kids, teletherapy allows us to use technology to see and hear each other while we focus on what steps will help you get where you want to be.
 Teletherapy also allows counselors to eliminate expensive office expenses and pass that savings on to our clients.